Bridge (nautical)

-The bridge, also known as the pilothouse or wheelhouse, is a room or platform of a ship from which the ship can be commanded.
+A bridge (also known as a command deck), or wheelhouse (also known as a pilothouse), is a room or platform of a ship, submarine, airship, or spaceship from which the ship can be commanded.
 When a ship is under way, the bridge is manned by an officer of the watch aided usually by an able seaman acting as a lookout.
 During critical maneuvers the captain will be on the bridge, often supported by an officer of the watch, an able seaman on the wheel and sometimes a pilot, if required.